 Three years ago, give or take, Jane Arthur and Sarah Forster dreamed up The Sapling.
 One of the first stories on an early schedule of content was this: Jane’s books of her childhood.
 I am sure you will agree that this beautiful essay was worth the wait, as was Jane’s debut poetry collection, Craven, out now with VUP.

-Jane Arthur, age 9 or 10 A life is made up of endless stories that can be told in endless ways.
+A life is made up of endless stories that can be told in endless ways.
 We each make our own connections between events and experiences; we place ourselves within our history, and sometimes apart from it.
 We experience surprise, find causation and correlation, and invent meaning.
 Sometimes, we trace things back to a point.

 This story starts here: my childhood piano teacher’s husband was a prominent New Zealand artist.

 Every week I’d walk along their covered path, from the tall, dark-stained wooden gate towards the door of the lesson room, past twists of metal, roller-skate wheels, old sacks, and disembodied dolls’ heads.
 This was late-1980s New Plymouth and I had no frame of reference for what I saw.
 I didn’t hate it – I just didn’t know what it meant or even what it was meant to be, and it’s hard to know how to feel about something if you don’t know at least one of these two things.

 I didn’t hate it – I just didn’t know what it meant or even what it was meant to be, and it’s hard to know how to feel about something if you don’t know at least one of these two things.